krawaller/krawaller.github.io/_source/files/posts/displayflex.md

 If we had not put `min-height:40px` on the spacers the first round would be totally squashed, since it due to having the tallest content is the one dictating the height of the other columns, and thus doesn't need to grow.

+###Spectral glasses

-To make this more visible, here's the bracket again but with the `flex-grow:1` items marked in yellow and the `flex-grow:0.5` items marked in blue:
+To make this more visible here's the bracket again but with the `flex-grow:1` items marked in yellow and the `flex-grow:0.5` items marked in blue:

 <div class='panel tournament3'>
 <main>